The Book of Samuel Chapter Links

 1Samuel 31 (html)

-The problem with the pdf files is, they are quite large and they may not display on a computer with limited memory.
+A possible problem with the following pdf files is, they are quite large and they may not display on computers with limited memory.
 If that is the case, then you should be able to right-click the link, choose save as, and put the file on your hard drive and open it there using Adobe Acrobat Reader.
 That will give you a complete view of the graphics and the Hebrew characters.

 1Samuel Introduction (pdf)